Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entry_fields.md

 ## Default Values

-You can set the default value for all of the fields in the Default Values Page in the Settings.
+You can set the default value for all of the Fields in the Default Values Page in the Settings.

-These default values will be used every time you create a new field.
+These default values will be used every time you create a new Field of that Predefined Field type.

 ![fullscreen image](../../static/img/concepts/entry_fields/default_values.JPG)